+GUIDELINE QUESTIONS HOW HAS THE COMPANY COMPLIED?

+Guideline 12.6 (a) Please provide a breakdown of the fees paid in total to the external auditors for audit and non-audit services for the financial year.
+As disclosed in Note 4(c) to the Notes to the Financial Statements, the fees paid/ payable to external auditors for audit and non- audit services for the financial year ended 30 September 2019 are:

+'\$'000

+Audit fees paid/payable

+- Auditor of the Company 814

+- Member firms of the

+Auditor of the Company 693

+1,507

+Non-audit fees paid/payable

+- Auditor of the Company 103

+- Member firms of the

+Auditor of the Company 114

+217

-GUIDELINE QUE STIONS HOW HAS THE COMPANY COMPLIED?
-Guideline 12.6 (a) Please provide a breakdown of the fees paid in total to the external auditors for audit and non-audit services for the financial year. (a) As disclosed in Note 4(c) to the Notes to the Financial Statements, the fees paid/payable to external auditors for audit and non-audit services for the financial year ended 30 September 2018 are: \$'000 Audit fees paid/payable - Auditor of the Company 793 - Member firms of the Auditor of the Company 708 1,501 Non-audit fees paid/payable - Auditor of the Company 136 - Member firms of the Auditor of the Company 169 (b) If the external auditors have supplied a substantial volume of non-audit services to the Company, please state the bases for the Audit Committee's view on the independence of the external auditors. (b) Non-audit fees amount to 20% of the total fees paid/payable to the auditor of the Company and member firms of the Auditor of the Company, and are not substantial.
+(b) If the external auditors have supplied a substantial volume of non-audit services to the Company, please state the bases for the Audit Committee's view on the independence of the external auditors. (b) Non-audit fees amount to 13% of th paid/payable to the auditor of the Co member firms of the Auditor of the and are not substantial. mpany and

 Communication with Shareholders Guideline 15.4 (a) Does the Company regularly communicate with shareholders and attend to their questions?
-How often does the Company meet with institutional and retail investors? (a) The Company, through its Investor Relations ("IR") team communicates regularly with shareholders and the investment community, with timely disclosures of material and other pertinent information, through regular dialogues and announcements to SGX-ST. (b) Is this done by a dedicated investor relations team (or equivalent)?
+How often does the Company meet with institutional and retail investors? (a) The Company, through its Investor Relations (" IR ") team communicates regularly with shareholders and the investment community, with timely disclosures of material and other pertinent information, through regular dialogues and announcements to SGX-ST.

+(b) Is this done by a dedicated investor relations team (or equivalent)?
 If not, who performs this role? (b) Yes.
-Please refer to pages 78 and 79 of this Report. (c) How does the Company keep shareholders informed of corporate developments, apart from SGXNET announcements and the annual report? (c) The IR team together with senior management conducts roadshows and participates in investor seminars, conferences, one-on-one and group meetings.
-Guideline 15.5 e Company is not paying any dividends for the ncial year, please explain why.
+Please refer to pages 78 and Annual Report.
+79 of this

+(C) How does the Company keep shareholders informed of corporate developments, apart from SGXNET announcements and the annual report? (c) The IR team together with senior ma conducts roadshows and partic investor seminars, conferences, o and group meetings. cipates in

+Guideline 15.5 e Company is not paying any dividends for the icial year, please explain why.
 Not applicable.